 Cost-of-living provisions for the system are detailed in R.S.11:1461, R.S.
 11:246, R.S.
 11:241, and R.S.
 11:243.
 R.S.
 11:1461 allows the Board of Trustees to provide a cost-of-living increase from excess interest earnings to members who have been retired for at least one full calendar year.
 The increase cannot exceed the lesser of 3% of the retiree's original benefit or an increase of \$300 per year for each year of retirement.
 R.S.
 11:246 provides cost-of-living increases to retirees and beneficiaries over the age of 65 equal to 2% of the benefit in payment on October 1, 1977, or the date the benefit was originally received if retirement commenced after that date.
 R.S.
-11:241 provides for cost-of-living benefits payable based on a formula equal to up to \$1 times the total of the number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree to the system's fiscal year end preceding the payment of the benefit increase.
-The provisions of R.S.
-11:241 do not repeal provisions relative to cost-of-living adjustments contained within the individual laws governing systems; however, they are to be controlling in cases of conflict.
+11:241 provides for cost-of-living benefits payable based on a formula equal to up to \$1 times the total of the number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree plus the number of years since retirement or since death of the member or retiree plus the number to cost-of-living adjustments contained within the individual laws governing systems; however, they are to be controlling in cases of conflict.
 In addition, Act 113 of the 2008 Regular Legislation Session provides for a COLA of 3% of the normal monthly benefit but not less than \$20 per month.
 Although this COLA is permanent, it may only be granted once.